pustotnik/zenmake/docs/buildconf.rst

             'sys-libs' : 'm rt'

-    sys-lib-path
+    libpath
-        One or more paths to find system libraries.
+        One or more additional paths to find libraries.
 Usually you don't need to set it.
         Example:

         .. code-block:: python

-            'sys-lib-path' : '/usr/lib'
+            'libpath' : '/local/lib'

     rpath
         One or more paths to hard-code into the binary during